This post aims to help you plan your walk across the Brooklyn Bridge.

 Be sure to check out our guide to New York City weather to help plan which pieces of clothing to bring.

-In fact, walking the Brooklyn Bridge at night is one of the top free things to do at night in NYC.
+Walking the Brooklyn Bridge at night is one of the top free things to do at night in NYC.

 New York commuters hurrying to work spend 25 minutes crossing the 1.3 miles (2.09 km) long bridge.